johnallsup/typing-practice-001/README.md

 # Typing Practice Program
+*Copyright 2015-2023 John Allsup (john.x43@allsup.co).
+You may redistribute this under the terms of the GNU GPL verison 3.*

 This is a simple typing practice program.
 The code is named `exp5` where `exp` is short for 'expect', as it sits in a loop expecting keystrokes and complaining when it doesn't get them; and 5 since this is the fifth